 - You feel unusually tired and have a lack of energy.

-- You feel worthless or guilty, often about things that wouldn’t normally make you feel that way.
+- You feel worthless or guilty, often about things that wouldn’t usually make you feel that way.

 - You have difficulty concentrating, thinking, or making decisions.

 - You think about harming yourself or suicide.